A Peaceful, Balanced Approach

 Collaborative Divorce is a hybrid approach between the traditional litigation model and Divorce Mediation.
 In this scenario, I would represent you individually.
 Your spouse would also have an attorney trained in the collaborative approach.

 In addition, depending on your needs, there would be a neutral financial specialist, a child specialist, and a divorce coach to facilitate the sessions.
 All parties sign a participation agreement before we begin.
-This agreement states that everyone is committed to using cooperative techniques instead of combative tactics to negotiate the various divorce issues.
+This agreement states that everyone is committed to using collaborative techniques instead of combative tactics to negotiate the various divorce issues.